darrylwest/node-messaging-commons/README.md

     });
 ~~~

+### Message Producer in the Browser

+- websockets port 80
+- create the channel, wait for acknowledgement from hub
+- send messages to subscribers (if any)

 ## Consumer / Subscriber

-Subscribers may reside on the server or in the browser
+Similar to publishers, message subscribers may run either on the server or in the browser.

+### Server-Side Message Subscriber

 ~~~
 	var hub = MessageHub.createInstance({ port:9099, hubName:'MyMessageHub' });